ELIORA BOUSQUET'S COLLECTIONS OF PAINTINGS

 Imagine Eliora Bousquet's paintings at your home Watch Eliora Bousquet's collection Evanescence in video Visit Eliora Bousquet's collection Evanescence online shop

-Eliora Bousquet's 'EVANESCENCE' collection is made up of eighteen series of paintings on the theme of the wind, in its spirittual sense, which we know 'blows where it wants'.
-In this collection, the sea represents the existence we have to cross, sometimes without seeing the horizon, often against winds and tides.
+Eliora Bousquet's 'Evanescence' collection is made up of fourteen series of paintings on the theme of the wind, in its spirittual sense, which we know 'blows where it wants'.
 The very frequent vertical movements symbolize the need to free oneself from weightlessness, from matter, to access more spirituality.
-The 'EVANESCENCE' collection is a romantic ode to life, in its poetical sense: a life which is all the more beautiful for being ephemeral.
+The 'Evanescence' collection is a romantic ode to life, in its poetical sense: a life which is all the more beautiful for being ephemeral.

 Isn't it peculiar how the imagery of air and breath accompanies us throughout our lives - just as we are given 'the breath of life' when we come into the world, we give out our 'final breath' when time has come for us to depart this earth.
 What if our lives were as ethereal as air, our fragile existence but a light touch on the canvas of the world, condemned ultimately to oblivion ?
 Air and the lightness and freedom of the wind are the inspiration behind this collection, which celebrates impermanence and the fragile beauty of a but ephemeral life, hence its title 'Evanescence'.